 Humour/Satire

-From over 300 submissions, our 16-member viewing committee has selected 21 short and medium-length films as well as six feature films to compete in their respective categories for the prizes listed below:
+From more than 300 submissions, our 17-member selection committee has chosen 18 short and medium-length films as well as seven feature-length films to compete for the prizes listed alongside.

 Awards